abpframework/abp/docs/en/Multi-Tenancy.md

 > Always use the `Change` method with a `using` statement like done in this example.

-## Determining Current Tenant
+## Determining the Current Tenant

 The first thing for a multi-tenant application is to determine the current tenant on the runtime.

-ABP Framework provides an extensible *Tenant Resolving* system for that purpose.
+ABP Framework provides an extensible **Tenant Resolving** system for that purpose.
+Tenant Resolving system then used in the **Multi-Tenancy Middleware** to determine the current tenant for the current HTTP request.

+### Tenant Resolvers

-### Default Tenant Resolvers
+#### Default Tenant Resolvers

-The following resolvers are provided by default;
+The following resolvers are provided and configured by default;

 * `CurrentUserTenantResolveContributor`: Gets the tenant id from claims of the current user, if the current user has logged in. **This should always be the first contributor for the security**.
 * `QueryStringTenantResolveContributor`: Tries to find current tenant id from query string parameters.
 The parameter name is `__tenant` by default.